 What is it like to go from being a novice sailor, to navigating Tradewinds classes, and then ending up a boat owner?
 Well, exhilarating, fun, serious, not without some expense, and a few unanticipated outcomes.
 This is my journey from dreaming about sailing to, as I sit here in my 1986 Pearson 36.2 writing this article, becoming a boat owner.
-Tradewinds got me here.
+Tradewinds got me here and then I could go to aceboater.com to get fully licensed to drive a boat.
 It’s cadre of instructors gave me the skills, knowledge and inspiration that set the heading.

 It was 2008 and I was coming up on retirement.
 I was attending a motivational workshop along with work colleagues.
 When confronted with the question about what gives my life meaning and to what future action I could commit, I impulsively blurted out that I would learn to sail.